-To test your any data quality dimension, you must measure, track, and assess a relevant data quality metric.
+To test any data quality dimension, you must measure, track, and assess a relevant data quality metric.
 In the case of data freshness, you can measure the difference between latest timestamps against the present moment, the difference between a destination and a source system, verification against an expected rate of change, or corroboration against other pieces of data.

 How to ensure data freshness

 One way to ensure data freshness is through anomaly detection, sometimes called outlier analysis, which helps you to identify unexpected values or events in a data set.
 Data Observability tools include anomaly detection as part of the core functionality, and can find not only data freshness, but also other dimensions such as completeness or consistency, for you to scale data quality measures across your data warehouse.